HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/migrate/next_steps/post_mig_activities/portal_task/wcm_post_mig_update/index.md

 -   **[Updates for Web Content Manager](mig_post_wcm_removeupdate.md)**
 These are additional migration steps required for Web Content Manager after data migration is complete.
 -   **[Updating Web Content Manager pages theme](mig_post_vp_wcm_theme.md)**
 Before using Web Content Manager in virtual portals that are created after migration by using default portal content from an older release, you must update the theme to ﻿Portal 8.5 theme.
 Otherwise, Web Content Manager related portlets do not work properly.
-If you upgraded or migrated to HCL Digital Experience Version 8.5 CF04 or later, then you do not need to complete the following steps.
+If you upgraded or migrated to HCL Digital Experience Version 9.5 or 8.5 CF04 or later, then you do not need to complete the following steps.
 -   **[Convert the Portlet API Web Content Viewer to the JSR 286 Web Content Viewer](mig_post_wcm_convert_viewer.md)**
 If you use the Portlet API Web Content Viewer portlet in your source environment, you must complete the following task after migration to convert to the JSR 286 Web Content Viewer.
 -   **[Convert the Portlet API Remote Web Content Viewer to the JSR 286 Web Content Viewer](mig_post_wcm_convert_remote.md)**